Ahmedshukr/SMS/README.md

 * [School Dashboard](./custom_dashboard): This is the dashboard of the school management system, it highlights the necessary information about the school such as; Total Number of Students, Total number of alumni students, students in terms of gender count, standards that the school has.

 ## Installation
 For Windows users which is the mostly designated users for this project can install this project by having Odoo and PostgreSQL installed on their computers first.
+Then you need to copy school management system into the installation folder, then all you need is to access it by using localhost.

+## Usage
+This is a simple school management system, so its usage is also simple.
+First you need to define the academic year, standards and divisions (classess) of the school, attendance, timetable.
+After that, all you need is to start admission of the students.

+I have developed this simple school management system from start up to its last stage of development, and it is designed for the public and private high schools in Hargeisa, Somaliland.
+There may another related projects.